 - have trouble feeling good emotions

-E. Negative changes in how you react to things (two of these also)
+E. Negative changes in how you react to things (you need two of these also)

 After the event, you